 Cons

-How Much Does it Cost to Have a Basement Under a Garage?
+How Much Does it Cost to Build a Garage with Basement Underneath?

-You’ve taken your idea to a contractor or certified engineer.
+You’ve taken your idea of a garage basement to a contractor or certified engineer.
 Then, after an hour of discussing all the pros and cons, you decide that having that extra space underneath the garage is the best thing for you.

 The next step is to draw up the plans and get to work.
 But before you can do that, you must figure out your budget.

-You need a complete list of everything you’ll need to build a basement underneath the garage.
+You need a complete list of everything you’ll need to build a garage with a basement underneath.
 This means accounting for all the materials, equipment, labor, and professional fees.

 Also, remember that there will always be specific state building code requirements.
 Some states have more stringent codes and regulations, which means extra legal fees.